iamycy/iamycy.github.io/_posts/2025-06-27-unroll-ssm.md

 ### Varying batch size

 The speedup is less as the batch size increases, which is expected.
-However, the peak of the best unroll factor also leans towards the left a bit when the batch size increases.
+However, the peak of the best unroll factor also shifts slightly to the left as the batch size increases.

 ![](/images/unroll-ssm/benchmark_batch.png)

 ### Memory usage

-To see how the memory usage changes in a differentiable training context, I ran the unrolled SSM on a 5060 ti so I can use `torch.cuda.max_memory_allocated()` to measure the memory usage.
+To observe how memory usage changes in a differentiable training context, I ran the unrolled SSM on a 5060 Ti, allowing me to use `torch.cuda.max_memory_allocated()` to measure memory usage.
 When batch size is 1, as expected, the memory usage grows quadratically with the unroll factor, due to the creation of the \\(\mathbf{V}\\) matrix.

 ![](/images/unroll-ssm/mem_batch_1.png)

-However, when using a larger batch size (32 in this case), this cost becomes less significant compared to more memory used for the input signal.
+When using a larger batch size (32 in this case), this cost becomes less significant compared to the more memory used for the input signal.

 ![](/images/unroll-ssm/mem_batch_32.png)

 ## Discussion

-So far we have seen that the unrolled SSM can achieve a significant speedup for IIR filtering in PyTorch.
+So far, we have seen that the unrolled SSM can achieve a significant speedup for IIR filtering in PyTorch.
-However, how to automatically determine the best unrolling factor is still not clear.
+However, determining the best unrolling factor automatically is still unclear.
 From the benchmarks I did on an i7 CPU, it seems that the optimal \\(T^*\\) is \\(\sqrt{N}\alpha\\) and \\(0 < \alpha \leq 1\\) is given by a function of the filter order and batch size.
 However, this may not hold for other hardware.

-One thing I didn't mention is about numerical accuracy.
+One thing I didn't mention is numerical accuracy.
 If \\(|\mathbf{A}|\\) is very small, the precomputed exponentials \\(\mathbf{A}^T \to \mathbf{0}\\) which may not be accurately represented in floating point, especially in deep learning applications we use single precision a lot.
-This is less of a problem for the standard SSM since at each time step the input mixed with the state vector, thus could help cancel out the numerical errors.
+This is less of a problem for the standard SSM, since at each time step, the input is mixed with the state vector, which could help cancel out the numerical errors.

 The idea should apply when there are zeros in the filter.
 \\(\\mathbf{B}\\) will not be a simple one-hot vector anymore so \\(\mathbf{V}\\) has to be a full \\(MT\\times MT\\) square matrix.
-Time-varying filters will benefit less from the unrolling trick since \\(\mathbf{V}\\) will also be time-varying, and computing \\(\frac{N}{T}\\) such matrices in advance increase the cost a lot.
+Time-varying filters will benefit less from the unrolling trick since \\(\mathbf{V}\\) will also be time-varying, and computing \\(\frac{N}{T}\\) such matrices in advance increases the cost.

 ## Conclusion & Thoughts

-In this post I show that the unrolling trick can significantly speed up differentiable IIR filtering in PyTorch.
+In this post, I demonstrate that the unrolling trick can significantly accelerate differentiable IIR filtering in PyTorch.
 The extra memory cost is less of a problem for large batch sizes.
 Although the filter I tested is a simple all-pole filter, it's trivial to extend the idea to general IIR filters.

-This method might help addresing one of the issues for future TorchAudio, after the Meta developers [announced](https://github.com/pytorch/audio/issues/3902) their future plan for it.
+This method might help address one of the issues for future TorchAudio, after the Meta developers [announced](https://github.com/pytorch/audio/issues/3902) their future plan for it.
-In the next major release, all the specialised kernels written in C++, including the `lfilter` I contirbuted years ago, will be removed from TorchAudio.
+In the next major release, all the specialised kernels written in C++, including the `lfilter` I contributed years ago, will be removed from TorchAudio.
-The filter I presented here is purely written in Python and it could be a easy drop-in replacement for the current compiled `lfilter` implementation.
+The filter I presented here is written entirely in Python, and it could serve as a straightforward drop-in replacement for the current compiled `lfilter` implementation.

 ## Notes

-The complete code is available in the jupyter notebook version of this post on [Gist]().
+The complete code is available in the Jupyter notebook version of this post on [Gist]().